 - Please note: Individual tours of the lodge are not available at this time.

 Nestled in the woods of Northern Onondaga County, Arrowhead Lodge has been a favorite destination for Central New Yorkers for nearly 30 years.
 Arrowhead Lodge is available year round for company picnics, family reunions, graduations or weddings and can be reserved in advance up to two years from event date.

-This private facility features a wall-length fieldstone fireplace, several enclosed porches, high speed internet access and a full kitchen inside while outdoor amenities include an expansive patio, barbeque pits, volleyball court, shuffleboard courts, and a softball field.
+This private facility features a wall-length fieldstone fireplace, several enclosed porches, and a full kitchen inside while outdoor amenities include an expansive patio, barbeque pits, volleyball court, shuffleboard courts, and a softball field.
 Customers may use a caterer of their choice however all catered functions must be approved by the Parks Department.
 All caterers must provide a signed Arrowhead Lodge Catering Permit (available upon request) along with the caterers NYS Health Permit and Certificate of Insurance.
 Approval must be completed no later than 30 days prior to your event date.

 During your visit to Onondaga County Parks, you may be photographed, videotaped, or filmed by Onondaga County Parks or authorized parties.
 Your attendance/admission serves as permission for use of these images by Onondaga County Parks.
 Commercial photography or filming is prohibited without permission of Onondaga County Parks.